zacanger/wmjs/README.md

 To run in Xephyr, you need Xephyr.

-You'll also need a terminal, and I recommend having `dmenu`.
+You'll also need a terminal and `dmenu` or some other launcher (see config below).

 ## Configuration